jonathonball/factorio-server/README.md

 Uses this role: https://github.com/bplower/ansible-factorio

+# Prerequisites
+You will need an existing EBS volume in AWS with a tag `Name=factorio_saves`.
+This is where your save games will be stored.
+This infrastructure is designed to expect an existing EBS resource to ensure that terraform will never try to regenerate it.

 # Setup environment
 Instructions are written using Ubuntu as localhost.
 You will need terraform, python3, and pip3 installed locally.

 ### Get this repo